BlocklyProp reference for CONTROL blocks

 switch...case always resolves the attached condition to a number.
 So, instead, you can simply say "What button did you press?" and then go straight to the correct action without further delay.
 So if...then is a great fit if you need to evaluate a series of conditions and figure out which one is happening.
 And switch...case is a great fit when you have a variable or equation determining which action to take from a list of numbered choices.

 The conditional repeat block creates a loop that, depending on the option chosen in the menu, repeats forever, __ x times, until __, or while __.
-With the exception of forever, each of the other options require a condition to be added that indicates when the loop should end.
+With the exception of forever, each of the other options requires a condition to be added that indicates when the loop should end.

 - repeat forever: loops forever.
 Only a break block will escape the loop and move on to the rest of the program.

 - repeat __x times: put a block in here to provide the number of times you want the loop to repeat before moving on.
-Block options are anything that resolve to a number, such as number value, math operation, random, or use variable.
+Block options are anything that resolves to a number, such as number value, math operation, random, or use variable.

 - repeat until__: put a block in here with a condition to test.
 Code inside the conditional repeat will run until that condition is true (any number other than 0).